consuegs/H2aa_2mu2tau_PhDthesis/README.md

 ##### Muons and tracks

-Muon and tracks selection has its own set of cuts defined in the configuration file
+Muon and tracks have its own set of cuts defined in the configuration file

 ```
 ptGoodMuonCut = 3